nabilsafwat/Sentiment-Inference-App/README.md

 git clone https://github.com/nabilsafwat/Sentiment-Inference-App.git

 2. Running Docker
 Ensure you have Docker installed on your machine.
+I ran the Docker CLI to manage the docker container.
 To run the app using Docker, navigate to the cloned repository and build the Docker image:

 ```bash
 cd Sentiment-Inference-App